The Case of the Missing Bag

 “Do you have the auto number?”

 “Do you have the police serial number or DL number of the auto driver?

 “Do you at least have the name and address of the auto driver?”

 “Not exactly sir but we remember reading the license display board of the driver and remember his name and the locality he lives in.”

-“(Smiles wryly) What is this sir?
+“(Smiling) What is this sir?
 Without the auto number or police serial number there is no way to trace the auto.
 You can register a complaint but to be frank I suggest you stop hoping.
 99% of the auto drivers in Bangalore are corrupt.
 It is next to impossible that you will find the bag now.
 For your satisfaction I’ll ask the constable to send out a wireless message just in case the auto driver has returned the bag at a police station.”

 So we made our way across town to the DCP office.
-But by the time we battled through the traffic and made our way there it was 6 pm, past closing time.
+But by the time we battled through the traffic and made our way there it was already 6 pm, well past closing time.
 The person who managed the database was long gone.
 Another person offered to help and with his assistance we managed to narrow our search and get a few addresses based on the auto driver’s name and locality.
 We were asked to return the next day to seek formal permission from the DCP to resume our search for a needle in a haystack.

 By the time we got to the DCP office in the afternoon he was long gone.
 So we spent another fruitless day searching the database and jotting down a few more addresses.
 We even made our way to the police station in the vain hope that there had been some breakthrough overnight.
 Our expectations were set right soon.
-It was time to call it a day, head home and drown our sorrows in the bottom of a beer bottle.
+It was time to call it a day, head home and drown our sorrows at the bottom of a beer bottle.